hut6/dev-resources/hut6-git-workflow.md

 **Hut6** workflow for releasing and merging branches into master.

 On larger projects, developers will work on bugs and features in separate branches.
 Once features are implemented on a branch, they are tested, a pull request is made, which a senior developer will check, and then merged into master if everything is ok.
 Really minor updates or small urgent fixes can be committed directly to the master branch.

 ---

 ## Step 1 - Checkout new branch

 Create new branch for your changes.
 Give it a descriptive label so it makes sense to other developers that might work on the project.

 	git checkout -b <new_branch>

-## Step 2 - Develop, test, rince & repeat
+## Step 2 - Develop, test, rinse & repeat

 We now have a new branch where we can make changes and test them without affecting other developers or the **master** branch.